robnagler/robnagler.github.io/_posts/2021-10-23-Who-Owns-Native-Culture.md

 > genuinely wrong.
 With the exception of a small set of core protections,
 > however, everything is subject to negotiated solutions that Gray insists
 > are "usually perceived to be more legitimate than legal
-> > procedures which end in the promulgation of unconditional rights."
+> procedures which end in the promulgation of unconditional rights."

-> [k2375] is growing even in business
+> The major advantage of political solutions is that they are never
+> final; they can change to reflect changing sentiments and shifting
-> FIXME
+> local realities.

 > [k2391] Advocates of the indigenous "we own our culture" perspective find
 > themselves in the odd position of criticizing corporate capitalism while